wernerschuler/Deploying-Active-Directory/README.md

     <h3>Install Active Directory</h3>
     8. Login to DC-1 and install Active Directory Domain Services <br>
     &nbsp &nbsp - If not already, log in to DC-1 using Remote Desktop Connection <br>
+    &nbsp &nbsp - If Server Manager is not already opened, click Start and click Server Manager <br>

   </p>